KjetilIN/Renewable-Energy-REST-API/readme.md

 This could be solved through making requests with a HEAD field including a passphrase or password.
 A user without the credentials in the HEAD field would not be able to access the endpoint that offers the privileged functionality since the user would not be authenticated.

+## Restructure files
+We could have put Go files into folders to increase cohesion and make the structure more clean, however the structure we have now has a relatively high cohesion as the handler folders only works with handler functions.
+While the utility folder only works with helper functions used in the handlers.

 ## Other
 * Use a middleware to set the content-type header for all response.